 - Buford wears one briefly.

-- Heinrich Von Marzipan, Numbuh Five's Arch-Enemy on Codename: Kids Next Door.
-It's part of the "Indiana Jones Nazi Villains" parody.
+- Heinrich von Marzipan, Numbuh Five's Arch-Enemy on Codename: Kids Next Door.
+It's part of the "Indiana Jones Nazi Villains" parody (which is in itself odd, as Indiana never encountered any monocled villains, Nazi or otherwise.

 - Sir Patrick Moore.
 Only having sight problems in one eye, he decided it would look cool.
 Apropos of nothing, here's American newscaster Bob Schieffer's reaction to the monocle.